 At the end of the two year Key Stage 3, students then begin a 13-19 programme of study.
 The academy’s programme of study is developing and is moving to become highly ‘personalised’ to meet students’ individual needs and aspirations.
 At the end of Year 8, students choose from a number of different pathways, including a vocational one which leads to the world of work.

 A range of GCSE and BTEC subjects are offered at Key Stage 4.
 These can be found in the right hand side menu.

 Key Stage 5

 Our Sixth Form courses are also clearly established, with detail in a separate course guide published each year.
-You can read more about the different subjects at each key stage via the menu on the right hand side.
+You can read more about the different subjects at each key stage using the menu above.